pywbem/pywbemtools/docs/settingsandconfiguration.rst

    $ pywbemlistener star<TAB>

-   THis should complete the start command name (i.e. expand command line to ``pywbemlistener start``)
+   This should complete the start command name (i.e. expand command line to ``pywbemlistener start``)

 Each shell type has one or more commands to determine the state of